suongfiori/A-fitness-tracker-analysis/README.md

-# Fitness Tracker - A Usage Trends Analysis With R
+# Fitness Tracker - Usage Trends Analysis

 ### Project Scenario
 * The goal of this analysis is to provide Bellabeat - a successful small high-tech manufacturer of health-focused products for women - an insight into how consumers are using a competitor's devices (i.e, Fitbit tracker).